Logo

 }

-The newly introduced Dimension component is used as the source size for the UI system.
-We also need to add the MovableByCamera component so our entity will receive updates from camera.
+Now we need create our UiTree entity.
+Use the bundle below and attach SourceFromCamera component so our UiTree will receive updates from our camera.
 The last step is adding the default MainUi marker as a generic.

 #![allow(unused)]